30 April 2020

 Marketing Is Key

 Building a good marketing strategy needs to begin well before the spa even opens.
 Some develop a strategy before the spa is even built.
-Building a sense of excitement and intrigue around a spa helps draw people in and creates familiarity that in turn, instils trust in the services you offer and the professionalism you aim to provide.
+Building a sense of excitement and intrigue around a spa helps draw people in and creates a familiarity that in turn, instils trust in the services you offer and the professionalism you aim to provide.

 A significant part of any spa experience is the spa journey.
 Ensure that your construction and design plans create the best spa flow possible for your guests – from arrival to treatment rooms to heat and water facilities.
 Ensure staff and guests cross paths as little as possible to not distract from the serene environment you’re trying to create.
 The materials you use are also highly important.
 Natural woods and stone help add a sense of nature and luxury, while plastic and faux fittings can break the spell.